 We have [insert name of enterprise platform] at work, but no one really uses it …

-If sharing as enabled by social technology has become a standard component of everyday life, why can’t organizations take advantage of these behaviors and scale knowledge sharing in the workplace?
-For me, it comes down to a simple answer: its not the same.
-The technology may look familiar, and the desired behaviors may be similar.
-But, there are a few key considerations that most organizations ignore when attempting to generate shared organizational knowledge.
-It’s by no means impossible … It’s just a lot more difficult than most people think.
+It comes down to one simple truth: sharing at work is not like sharing in everyday life.
+The technology may look familiar, and the desired behaviors may appear similar.
+But there are a few key factors most organizations miss when attempting to generate shared organizational knowledge.
+It’s not an impossible thing to do.
+It’s just a lot more difficult than most people think.

-Here are 5 reasons your employees aren’t sharing their workplace knowledge … and a few things you can do about it …
+Here are 5 reasons your employees aren’t sharing their workplace knowledge … and a few actions you can take to improve sharing in your organization.

 When and where are you asking employees to share their knowledge?